-The legislator, therefore, putting an end to a lively scholarly debate, moved beyond the principle societas delinquere non potest2 by introducing a regime of administrative liability for companies or entities (organizations with legal personality, companies and associations including those without legal personality - hereinafter collectively referred to also as "Entities" and individually as "Entity", but excluding the State, local public authorities, non-profit-seeking public bodies and bodies implementing constitutional functions), such administrative liability being tantamount in practice to criminal liability and applicable where the unlawful activities in question fall within specific offence categories (the so-called "predicate offences") which are committed in the interest or to the advantage of the Entities themselves - by (as specified in Section 5 of the Decree):
+2 Prior to the enactment of the Decree, it was not possible for a company to assume the role of defendant in criminal proceedings.
+It was considered, in fact, that Article 27 of the Constitution, which affirms the principle of the personal nature of criminal responsibility, prevented the extension of criminal responsibility to a company, as being a subject "without personality".
+Therefore the company could entities (organizations with legal personality, companies and associations including those without legal personality - hereinafter collectively referred to also as "Entities" and individually as "Entity", but excluding the State, local public authorities, non-profit-seeking public bodies and bodies implementing constitutional functions), such administrative liability being tantamount in practice to criminal liability and applicable where the unlawful activities in question fall within specific offence categories (the so-called "predicate offences") which are committed in the interest or to the advantage of the Entities themselves - by (as specified in Section 5 of the Decree):

-- persons who carry out functions of representation, administration or management of the Entity or one of its financially and operationally independent organisational units, and also by persons who exercise, (also de facto) management and control powers over the Entity (so-called Senior Managers); - ii) persons subject to the management or supervision of one of the subjects specified at subsection i) (so-called persons in subordinate positions).
+- i) persons who carry out functions of representation, administration or management of the Entity or one of its financially and operationally independent organisational units, and also by persons who exercise, (also de facto) management and control powers over the Entity (so-called Senior Managers); - ii) persons subject to the management or supervision of one of the subjects specified at subsection i) (so-called persons in subordinate positions).